AndyGE44/Andy_Waypoint/README.md

 - **Lower Layer**: Original workspace (read-only)
 - **Upper Layer**: Application changes (copy-on-write)
-- **Work Layer** (`~/overlays/*/work/`): Temporary storage for OverlayFS internal operations
+- **Work Layer** (`~/current/work/`): Temporary storage for OverlayFS internal operations
 - **Merges** (`~/work/`): Combines upper and lower layers for the application to see

 ### Checkpoint Snapshot
-- **OverlayFS Checkpoint**: Copies of both upper and work layers at checkpoint time
 - **CRIU Checkpoint**: Dumps process memory, file descriptors, and execution state

-Those operations are performed in parallel using goroutines to reduce the time taken for checkpoint creation.
+- **OverlayFS Checkpoint**: Archives current upper and work layers to be immutable snapshots
+- **OverlayFS Recreation**: Creates new upper and work layers for continued application execution
+- **CRIU Resume**: Continues process execution with new OverlayFS mounts
+- **Metadata Management**: Stores checkpoint metadata for tracking and restoration

 ### Restoration
+- **Clean Slate**: Stops the current process and unmounts the existing OverlayFS
-- **OverlayFS Restore**: Replaces the current upper and work layers with checkpoint snapshots, and re-mounts the OverlayFS
+- **OverlayFS Restoration**: Restores upper and work layers from the selected checkpoint snapshot
-- **CRIU Restore**: Recreates process memory and execution state from checkpoint images
+- **CRIU Restore**: Restores process memory and execution state from the checkpoint

-For the robust performance, the restoration is done in sequential order, first restoring the OverlayFS state and then the memory state.

 ### Session Isolation